 - Other costs directly related to your injuries

 The painful consequences of a motor vehicle collision make it vital to contact a trusted car accident attorney about your claim as soon as possible after experiencing an accident.
 Insurance companies aggressively defend car accident claims.
 They may try to delay the handling of the claim, give low offers in an attempt to maximize their profits at the victim’s expense, or deny the claim altogether.
-Therefore, it is necessary to hire an experienced personal injury attorney to protect your best interests.
+Therefore, it is necessary to hire an experienced St. Petersburg car accident lawyer to protect your best interests.

 Common types of car accidents include: